-The distributed deployment scenario is recommended for large geographically dispersed virtual environments with multiple backup servers installed across different sites.
+The distributed deployment scenario is recommended for large geographically dispersed virtual environments with multiple Veeam Backup & Replication servers installed across different sites.
 These backup servers are federated under Veeam Backup Enterprise Manager — an optional component that provides centralized management and reporting for these servers through a web interface.

-With flexible delegation options and security roles, IT administrators can delegate the necessary file restore or VM restore rights to authorized personnel in the organization – for example, allow database administrators to restore Oracle or SQL server VMs.
+With flexible delegation options and security roles, IT administrators can delegate the necessary file restore or VM restore rights to authorized personnel in the organization – for example, allow database administrators to restore Oracle or Microsoft SQL Server VMs.

 If you use Veeam Backup Enterprise Manager in your backup infrastructure, you do not need to install licenses on every backup server you deploy.
 Instead, you can install one license on the Veeam Backup Enterprise Manager server and it will be applied to all servers across your backup infrastructure.
 This approach simplifies tracking license usage and license updates across multiple backup servers.

 In addition, VMware administrators will benefit from Veeam plug-in for vSphere Web Client that can be installed using Veeam Backup Enterprise Manager.
 They can analyze cumulative information on used and available storage space view and statistics on processed VMs, review success, warning, failure counts for all jobs, easily identify unprotected VMs and perform capacity planning for repositories, all directly from vSphere.